2. Using this Manual

 Dirac Research AB cannot be held responsible for the improper use of configuration of the Dirac Live® software, or for any damage that might occur because of this improper use or configuration.
 This manual is intended to provide a guide for proper use of the software, but possibilities for use are such that no manual can be considered exhaustive for every scenario.
 Therefore, in addition to reading and understanding the material contained in this guide, we encourage you to utilize caution when using the Dirac Live® software, as misconfiguration, especially regarding output gains or boost, can produce signals that may damage your audio system or hearing.

 Using this Manual

 This manual provides instructions for setting up and using the Dirac Live® desktop software, including the bundled Room Correction feature, additional Bass Control feature, the Dirac Processor Plugin package, and the Dirac Processor Standalone desktop software.
 Dirac Live® Room Correction and Bass Control can be applied to compatible home AVRs and Hi-Fi receivers.
 The Dirac Processor Plugins in VST, AAX, and AU format currently support Dirac Live® Room Correction and are designed for use with desktop plugin hosts and professional DAWs.
-Dirac Processor Standalone software provides systemwide Room Correction for Windows 10 devices.
+Dirac Processor Standalone software provides systemwide Room Correction for desktop devices.
 For additional guidance and walkthroughs, please consult the Dirac Knowledge Base.

 The Dirac Live® Product